million12/docker-zabbix-server/README.md

 Next go to `Administration/Users` and select your user.
 Go to Media tab and add new Media.
 In `Type` select your `Media type` you have created in first step.
 Add your email addess and enjoy receiving emails.
 ![User-Media](images/user-media.jpg)

+### Slack Integration
+This docker image comes with Slack integrations script.
+You need to provide your `WebHook` generated in yo your Slack account. it should look like `https://hooks.slack.com/services/QQ3PTH/B67THC0D3/ABCDGabcDEF124`

+Note: this Slack Integration script is based on one originally developed by [ericoc/zabbix-slack-alertscript](https://github.com/ericoc/zabbix-slack-alertscript).
+For deatiled installation please see [ericoc instructions](https://github.com/ericoc/zabbix-slack-alertscript).

 ## Author

 Author: Przemyslaw Ozgo (<linux@ozgo.info>)

 ---

+**Sponsored by** [Typostrap.io - the new prototyping tool](http://typostrap.io/) for building highly-interactive prototypes of your website or web app.
+Built on top of TYPO3 Neos CMS and Zurb Foundation framework.